HoroyoiPeach/horoyoipeach/README.md

 My student number is **22101216**.

 I was drinking :beer: when I signed up for Github.
-So my name became [Horoyoi](https://www.suntory.com/brands/horoyoi/).
+So my name became [Horoyoi Peach](https://www.suntory.com/brands/horoyoi/).

 <!--
 **HoroyoiPeach/horoyoipeach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.